marjpanaligan/memorybash/README.md

 # memorybash
 note: not yet done
-still testing script and researhing about getopts and others
+still researhing about getopts and verifying mail function